California Nevada Oregon

 Hiking Hites Cove Trail.

-We celebrated Eric’s birthday today by exploring Yosemite National Park!
+We celebrated Eric’s birthday today by exploring Yosemite National Park, which is basically the best birthday present nature could offer.
 We walked several of the trails in the main valley, where stunning views await around every turn.
-There are so many outrageously tall spectacles of nature: the imposing cliffs, the towering evergreen trees, and the enormous waterfalls.
-It must have been even more incredible to the first humans who set eyes on this landscape; we were at least prepared for the majesty of the park by the photos of Ansel Adams and others!
+There are so many outrageously tall spectacles of nature here: the imposing cliffs, the towering evergreen trees, and the enormous waterfalls that make you feel pleasantly insignificant.
+It must have been even more incredible to the first humans who set eyes on this landscape — they had no warning, no context, no Ansel Adams photos to prepare them.
+We, on the other hand, arrived fully briefed by decades of iconic photography, and we were still absolutely awestruck.

-We ate our picnic lunch at Tunnel View, where we were treated to a sweeping view of the whole valley including El Capitan, Bridalveil Falls, Cathedral Rocks, Half Dome, and a giant forest covering the valley floor.
-The view was so beautiful that we returned to the same spot for our picnic dinner and lingered until dark.
+We ate our picnic lunch at Tunnel View, where we were treated to a sweeping panoramic view of the whole valley including El Capitan, Bridalveil Falls, Cathedral Rocks, Half Dome, and a giant forest covering the valley floor.
+No wonder John Muir spent so much time trying to save this place.
+The view was so beautiful that we returned to the exact same spot for our picnic dinner and lingered until dark, because why settle for seeing perfection once when you can see it twice?
 What a great day!

 Yosemite Valley, as seen from Tunnel View.